HamdalatAdebayo/food-prices-analysis-in-nigeria/README.md

 - What socio-economic factors may influence these fluctuations

-- What is the possible future food price
+- What are the expected future trends in food prices?

 This project addresses these gaps by exploring historical price patterns, identifying structural breaks in trends, and highlighting geographic and political influences on food prices.

 ## Dataset